jsbeserra/nestjs-rabbitmq/README.md

 The default value is `none`

+You can also use the `extraOptions.loggerInstance` to pass your custom Logger as long as it follows the Logger/Console interfaces.
+The SDK will use the given instance to log any messages

 ### Detach connection from NestJS lifecycle

 By passing the flag `extraOptions.connectionType = 'async'` the library will not